That-GeekyGuy/Studious/README.md

 # Studious

-this is a simple chat bot
+This is a Simple Chat Bot

-requirnments:-
+Requirnments:-
 python
 ```
 pip install numpy